Personal budgets

 What is a direct payment?

-A direct payment is when the council gives you your personal budget and you arrange and purchase your own care and support needs.
-This may include hiring a personal assistant (PA).
+A direct payment is when the council gives you your personal budget so you can arrange and purchase your own care and support.

-If you decide to have a direct payment to employ a PA, then you need to be aware that there are some other tasks in relation to employing a person that you or your nominated or authorised person will need to take responsibility for.
+If you decide to have a direct payment to employ a personal assistant (PA), there are some tasks in relation to employing a person that you or your nominated or authorised person will need to take responsibility for.
+The Direct Payment Support Service can provide advice and help with employment.

 What is the difference between a nominated person and an authorised person?